 FOCUS: Winds, or flowing air currents, are caused by warm air rising and cool air flowing in to take its place.
 Winds pick up moisture from bodies of water, and clouds form when the moisture in them condenses into tiny water droplets.
 Depending on the conditions of wind, moisture, and temperature aloft, different kinds of clouds take form.
 Together clouds and wind interact to bring us all kinds of weather.
 Wind power can be harnessed for our use, with old and new technologies.

 Objective: To begin to explore and ask questions about wind and clouds.

-Take children outside to observe the wind and clouds.
+Have children lie on their backs, on a tarpaulin if the ground is damp, to observe the wind and clouds.
 Ask them to close their eyes, and ask them how the wind feels and sounds.
 Ask them to open their eyes to look at the clouds.
 Ask them to describe the clouds.
 Do all of the clouds look the same?